 A week in the life of a Music student can vary greatly from week to week, and from student to student, depending on their interests!
 Here is what a week in my life looks like, as a 2nd-Year studying Music at York!

 Monday is generally a pretty relaxed day for me, as I don’t have any seminars to attend.
 I generally spend the morning getting ready for the week, sometimes going for a walk around town with a friend.
 In the afternoon, I do some online tutoring, and then in the evening, I head off to the university choir.
-This is a large choir of students (both in and out of the Department) and locals.
+This is a large choir of students and locals.
 It’s a great way to easily make friends with other people with similar interests!

 For the first six weeks of the term, Tuesday morning goes to seminars for my first option module.
 This is structured as a 90-minute session, followed by a half-hour break, followed by another 90-minute session.
 This term, I decided to take ‘Song Beyond The Score’ (which I’d highly recommend!).
 This module largely focuses on the distinction between written music and music learned by ear.
 It’s challenging us to think about whether reaching for sheet music is necessarily the best way of learning.